 Private and out-of-state: $120

 *Title 1 schools located in the neighborhoods of Chinatown, Two Bridges and the Lower East Side may qualify for reduced rates.
 Please ask for details when you make a reservation.

 Virtual program rates apply per class (up to 30 participants).

 Duration: 60 minutes unless otherwise noted.

-Subsidies available upon request for Title One Schools.
+*Subsidies available upon request for Title 1 schools.

 The education department at the Museum at Eldridge Street offers a range of programs and resources for diverse groups, including K-12 students, college students, educators, and community organizations.
 The education department creates a welcoming and inclusive space for all learners and through our quality programming, engages and inspires our youngest visitors to explore Jewish immigrant history and culture.
 We achieve this by:

 - Developing and facilitating a variety of learning experiences and educational opportunities centered around historical interpretation, storytelling, Jewish traditions, and culture.
 These programs will reach diverse and underserved learning communities and be adapted to multiple learning styles and needs.